**An anime lover who loves to complain about certain animes BUt also wants to see the good in every anime SEE THE STRUGGLE

 With all that being said, and even though I look picky, I still try NOT TO SHIT on the animes.
 I always always try to see the good in them (as I have mentioned earlier).
 IF an anime is not the type/genre that I want, I WON'T WATCH IT.
 THAT'S IT.

 Base it from the 7-10 ratings I give most of the animes I have watched.
 I am actually pretty generous with ratings.
+I just try to enjoy anime as they come.

 I will really only drop an anime IF the reason is humongous and can't be tolerated.
+Especially if the anime has plotholes that you can see without even thinking hard.

 Therefore, Reviews that are done by self-righteous people don't appeal to me.
 If you are going to shit on animes, point out the PROPER points on why it is bad, NOT TEENAGE WHINING about not getting what YOU want.
 If the anime is not what you want, then don't watch it, but don't shit on it, because you're the one looking like shit covered in enormously heavy but unsubstantial words.
 Stop it.